Security¶

 CLI Authentication Flow¶

-- Server generates a temporary auth code (valid for 2 minutes)
+extrasuite auth loginopens a browser for Google OAuth- The server generates a temporary auth code (valid 2 minutes)

-- CLI exchanges the auth code for the token via POST request
+- The CLI exchanges the auth code for a session token via POST request

 Localhost binding: